dandysrt/ZType/README.md

 ## How do I get set up? ##

 * ZType is an Eclipse IDE project.
 Eclipse has version control capabilities so one can simply clone project right into eclipse.
 Alternatively the project can be cloned into a directory on the computer and imported into Eclipse as an existing project.
-* Executable jar files will be store in the out folder.
+* Executable jar files will soon be stored in an out folder.

 ## Contributors ##